 People often ask me how I make my recipes taste so good and the answer is very simple.
 I start with the best ingredients I can afford and half of the work is already done for me.
 You simply can’t make excellent food out of low-quality ingredients.
 I personally do not follow any specific dietary guidelines, but prioritize high-quality whole food and tend to go towards a Mediterranean diet style of eating with a balance of whole grains, legumes, dairy, meat, nuts and seeds, and lots of seasonal fresh fruits and vegetables.
 I believe that the actual food is only a part of a balanced diet and the people it is shared with is the other big piece that sometimes gets left out.
 Food brings us together and strong relationships are built over the table.
 We often celebrate with food, and specific smells and flavors have a deep nostalgic connection for many of us.
 The simplicity of the family dinner table is becoming less present due to the busy nature of our lives.
 I hope you find that the recipes on this site inspire you to cook more meals at home and share them with the people you love most!

-When I am not in the kitchen or shooting my latest recipe, you might find me shopping at the farmers market, out for happy hour with my boyfriend, working in my herb garden, or hunting down deals for my new favorite cookware and photography props.
+When I am not in the kitchen or shooting my latest recipe, you might find me shopping at the farmers market, out for happy hour or working on a home renovation project with my husband, working in my herb garden, or hunting down deals for my new favorite cookware and photography props.
 Notice a theme here?
 Practically everything I do revolves around food!